pimcore/pimcore/doc/Development_Documentation/01_Getting_Started/06_Create_a_First_Project.md

-In this part, you are going to known required minimum of knowledge, crucial for start developing with Pimcore.
+In this part, you are going to see a required minimum of knowledge, crucial for start developing with Pimcore.

 [TOC]